TheDeanLab/navigate/docs/source/case_studies/acquire_exASLM.rst

 ---------------------------

 Make sure the imaging chamber is empty or, if a sample is mounted, the sample is not in the beam path.
 #.
+Add dye solution for desired imaging wavelength into chamber.
+#.
+Change cylindrical lens to spherical lens in setup.
+#.
 Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
 Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 Go to the :guilabel:`Channels` tab.
 Choose the wavelength you want to align.
-Set the laser's :guilabel:`Power` to `100.0`.
-Change :guilabel:`Filter` to an "Empty" option.
+Set the laser's :guilabel:`Power` to `10.0` or lower.
+Change :guilabel:`Filter` to the appropiate filter for the imaging wavelength.
 #.
 Go to the :menuselection:`Microscope Configuration --> Waveform Parameters`.
 A popup named :guilabel:`Waveform Parameter Settings` will appear.
 Make sure the :guilabel:`Mode` matches "Nanoscale" and the :guilabel:`Magnification` says N/A.
 #.
 Set the desired imaging wavelength's :guilabel:`Amplitude` to `0.0`.
 Set the wavelength's :guilabel:`Offset` so that the beam is focused in the center of the field of view.
 #.
 Go to :guilabel:`Camera Settings` and ensure that "Light-Sheet" is selected under :guilabel:`Sensor Mode`.
 Slowly increase the wavelength's :guilabel:`Amplitude` until the beam becomes a straight line across the screen.
 If the beam does not become straighter, try changing the camera's :guilabel:`Readout Direction`.